csebooks/java-programming/content.en/the-java-language/data-types-variables-and-arrays/_index.md

 ```
 ### Characters

 In Java, the data type used to store characters is **char**.
 A key point to understand is that Java uses Unicode to represent characters.
 Unicode defines a fully international character set that can represent all of the characters found in all human languages.
 It is a unification of dozens of character sets, such as Latin, Greek, Arabic, Cyrillic, Hebrew, Katakana, Hangul, and many more.
 At the time of Java’s creation, Unicode required 16 bits.
 Thus, in Java **char** is a 16-bit type.
 The range of a **char** is 0 to 65,536.
 There are no negative **char**s.
 The standard set of characters known as ASCII still ranges from 0 to 127 as always, and the extended 8-bit character set, ISO-Latin-1, ranges from 0 to 255.
 Since Java is designed to allow programs to be written for worldwide use, it makes sense that it would use Unicode to represent characters.
 Of course, the use of Unicode is somewhat inefficient for languages such as English, German, Spanish, or French, whose characters can easily be contained within 8 bits.
 But such is the price that must be paid for global portability.

+**NOTE**

+ More information about Unicode can be found at http://www.unicode.org.

+Here is a program that demonstrates **char** variables:

 ```
 // Demonstrate char data type. class CharDemo